aaron-di/CDM-PSL/README.md

 <h1 align="center"> CDM-PSL: Expensive Multi-Objective Bayesian Optimization Based on Diffusion Models </h1>

 This repository includes the code for the paper “_**Expensive Multi-Objective Bayesian Optimization Based on Diffusion Models**_”, which has been accepted at **AAAI 2025**.
-The preprint is at: https://arxiv.org/abs/2405.08674
+The paper is available at: https://ojs.aaai.org/index.php/AAAI/article/view/34913

 ## 💥 News 💥